webability/DOMCORE/readme.txt

 EN - English language, native language
-FR - French language, maintained by Philippe Thomassigny ES - Spanish language, maintained by Philippe Thomassigny NL - Dutch language, maintained by Roland van Wanrooy abo@wanrooy.be
+FR - French language, maintained by Philippe Thomassigny ES - Spanish language, maintained by Philippe Thomassigny NL - Dutch language, maintained by Roland van Wanrooy, abo at wanrooy dot be

 ----

-This is the build 15
+This is the build 101

 - To change the build:
   edit WADebug.lib at the beginning and change the version number change this file and add comments on new build.

 To do:
+- more languages
+- more examples

 ----

+Build 101 2012/03/24:
+- WASimpleXML::tags() modified to convert several identical tags into an array instead of only the last one
+- netherland translation corrected
+- patterns added, Singleton class added

 Build 15 2012/03/21:
 - Messages of WASHM moved to WAMessage, static messages removed from WASHM, UML box adjusted